Faculty and Staff

 Dr. Jemmie Robertson

-Assistant Professor of Trombone and Euphonium, Eastern Illinois University
+Associate Professor of Trombone and Euphonium, 2015-2016 Faculty Senate Chair

 Office: 1513 - Doudna Fine Arts Center